Men's netball: Men's Netball in United Arab Emirates

 2024 saw the initial introduction of Men’s Netball for the region with the creation of Dubai Oryx in August 2024.
 Oryx became the first men’s and mixed only netball club in the region.
 Making history with the first men’s only match in Dec 2024 between Dubai and Abu Dhabi.

 Since then the club have grown to two men’s teams and have recently been invited to participate in EMMNA Championships in the UK in 2025.

 Dubai Oryx Men’s debuted at EMMNA Nationals playing their first ever competitive men’s match against Thames Mavericks.
 Taking the win at 20 -17, Oryx went on to complete a win over NE Viking and Edinburgh Kelpies.
 Holding strong against a dominant Giants who went on to win the competition.
 Losing by only 10 goals to Giants.
 Oryx enjoyed an incredible match up against Manchester Thunder.
 Oryx met Norfolk United in their ranking final finishing 8th overall.

+Off the back of Oryx Nationals Campaign, a Senior Men’s Open Squad was selected to take part in the Singapore Nations Cup in Jan 2026.

+Co captained by Roel Roberts and Jordan Tewaharau the team navigated their first ever Men’s test series against Australia U20, NZ U21, England A, and Singapore Men’s.